If you didn’t have to worry about money, what would you do?

 I want you to have that dream life of travel but at some point, you will have to make that jump.
 It will be down to whether you want it badly enough.

-Hopefully, you’ll realize that the jump wasn’t as bad as you thought.
+Hopefully, one day, you’ll realize that the jump was possible and you’re glad you made it.

-Did I miss any excuses that were really nagging at you?
+Did I miss any obstacles with travel that I missed?
 Let me know in the comments and tell me what’s holding you back.